KatamariJr/gorm.io/pages/docs/v2_release_note.md

 #### Creating and Deleting Tables requires the use of the Migrator

-Previously tables could be created and dropped as follows:
+Previously, tables could be created and dropped as follows:

 ```go
 db.CreateTable(&MyTable{})